Interview: The new Mr. and Mrs. Smith series is "more of a character study" shares showrunner Francesca Sloane

 HR: What are you most excited for the audience to see?

 Sloane: I'm most excited for the audience to see this relationship and see themselves in some ways.
-We definitely tried to make [the characters] as specific as we possibly could.
+We definitely tried to make as specific as we possibly could.
 But I find that sometimes with that honest specificity, things end up being pretty relatable.
 I'm looking forward to people becoming invested in this love story.

 HR: I know you mentioned, there's some inspiration from the 2005 film.
 Are there any easter eggs, whether obvious or subtle, that people can look forward to?